 Dumo Organik now has a steady business collecting food waste from a local hotel chain and selling it on as fertiliser to farms.

 Datuk Iain Lo, chairman of Shell Malaysia, is delighted with LiveWIRE’s progress so far.

 “The LiveWIRE programme has been instrumental in our contributions to the community,” he says.
 “We are happy to be able to connect our social investment goals with Shell Malaysia’s drive to deliver on its local content commitments.”

 More In Sustainability

-Achieving universal energy access by 2030 will require a mix of commercial investment and community programmes tailored to those who cannot access or afford energy solutions without support.
+Providing more people with access to energy will require a mix of commercial investment and community programmes tailored to those who cannot access or afford energy solutions without support.